Waleed al-Shehri: 2001

 He was one of nine hijackers to open a SunTrust bank account with a cash deposit around June 2001.
 While living in Boynton, neighbors reported that he seemed to be an enthusiastic fan of the Florida Marlins.

-On July 16, 2001, both Wail and Waleed were staying at a hotel in Salou, Spain where they were visited by Mohamed Atta.
-On July 30, al-Shehri traveled alone from Fort Lauderdale to Boston.
+On 16 July, both Wail and Waleed were staying at a hotel in Salou, Spain where they were visited by Mohamed Atta.
+On 30 July, al-Shehri traveled alone from Fort Lauderdale to Boston.
 He flew to San Francisco the next day, where he stayed one night before returning via Las Vegas.

-According to librarian Kathleen Hensmen, Wail and Waleed al-Shehri used the Internet access at Delray Beach Public Library in August 2001, where they may have been looking at information on crop dusting; they reportedly left the library with a third Middle Eastern man thought to be Marwan al-Shehhi, who Hensmen said asked her for the name of a local restaurant.
+According to librarian Kathleen Hensmen, Wail and Waleed al-Shehri used the Internet access at Delray Beach Public Library in August, where they may have been looking at information on crop dusting; they reportedly left the library with a third Middle Eastern man thought to be Marwan al-Shehhi, who Hensmen said asked her for the name of a local restaurant.

-On September 5, 2001, Wail and Waleed al‐Shehri traveled together on Delta Air Lines Flight 2462 from Fort Lauderdale to Boston.
-Wail al-Shehri checked in together with Waleed at the Park Inn Hotel in Chestnut Hill, Massachusetts on 5 September 2001, staying in room 432.
-Abdulaziz al-Omari, may have also spent a night at the Park Inn before leaving with Mohamed Atta for Portland, Maine on 10 September 2001.
-When they checked out, the al-Shehri brothers may have left a discarded sheet of instructions on how to fly a transcontinental jetliner in their hotel room.
+On 5 September, Wail and Waleed al‐Shehri traveled together on Delta Air Lines Flight 2462 from Fort Lauderdale to Boston.
+They checked in together at the Park Inn Hotel in Chestnut Hill, Massachusetts, staying in room 432.
+Abdulaziz al-Omari may have also spent a night at the Park Inn before leaving with Mohamed Atta for Portland, Maine on 10 September.
+When they checked out, the brothers may have left a discarded sheet of instructions on how to fly a transcontinental jetliner in their hotel room.